ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/02-data-storage/02-openebs/_index.md

 >**Note:** You can customize which devices will be discovered and managed by OpenEBS using the instructions [here](https://docs.openebs.io/docs/next/uglocalpv-device.html#optional-block-device-tagging).

 Now you'll be ready to create your StackGres cluster.
-Do not forget using a OpenEBS Storage Class according to your use case when you create a cluster, check the required parameters in [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}})
+Don't forget using a OpenEBS Storage Class according to your use case when you create a cluster.
+You can check the required parameters in [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}}).

-After you create your cluster you can check that the storage devices were claimed:
+After you've created your cluster, you can check that the storage devices were claimed:

 ```bash
 kubectl get blockdevices.openebs.io -n openebs